na-na-hi/renget/archive/nkrym.md

 Shoving her clothes up her back with your free left hand, you were finally able to take a good look at the supple oni butt you were about to spank bright red – it looked as tempting as ever, and Ayame knew you loved how she wiggled it slightly.
 "Any last words before we begin?"
 Ayame was not allowed to talk during the procedure, so whatever she answered would be her final words, until it was over and she would thank you for the correction once more.

-"Um...well, I definitely deserve this with how I've neglected my duties to my boyfriend and master.
+"Um...well, I definitely deserve this with how I've neglected my duties to my man.
 But could you show at least some mercy to my poor little butt?
 Please, I promise I won't forget the time while gaming again!"

 It was never not cute how Ayame's usually cheeky and confident tone would give way to, at least in part, genuinely insecure pleading once she was lying across your lap – submissive, exposed, vulnerable.
 But as far as you were concerned, letting her cuteness save her had worked enough times in the past.
 Even though this paddle gave her butt a way harsher treatment than it usually received, you found your rhythm and the most satisfying level of strength to strike with rather quickly.
 How arousing it was that she just let you do this to her only increased your fixation on getting the most out of this opportunity.